 this recipe’s must haves

-I bake mine in a simple square baking dish.
+I bake mine in a simple 9×9-inch square baking dish.
+You can use metal or glass with this recipe.

-You might also want a cooling rack to rest the brownies on after frosting them.
+You might also want a cooling rack to rest the brownies on after baking them.

 To make the batter, start by melting the chocolate.
 I do this in a microwave-safe bowl with the butter in the microwave.
 Just heat in 30 second intervals, stirring in between each, until melted and smooth.